NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MONAIBundleIntegrationTutorial/README.md

 ## Progress and Next Steps

-We held three workshpos during the conference with good success.
+We held three workshops during the conference with good success.
 In each of the workshops we were able to

 - reliably connect to the AWS server instance
 - start MONAILabel